wookey-project/ewok-kernel/doc/syscalls/sys_yield.rst

    e_syscall_ret sys_yield()

 .. warning::
-   Using sys_yield is a requirement when using RMA scheduling scheme, to avoid starvation.
+   Using ``sys_yield()`` should be a requirement when using MLQ_RR scheduling scheme with asynchronous communication mechanisms, to avoid starvation.